Survivor Series: WarGames (2024): Storylines

 On the November 18 episode of Raw, Bron Breakker defended the Intercontinental Championship against Sheamus.
 During the match, Imperium's Ludwig Kaiser, who had been embroiled in a rivalry with Sheamus over the past few months, attacked Breakker, causing a disqualification win for Breakker to retain the title.
 The following week, Breakker faced Kaiser in a non-title match, which ended in a disqualification win for Kaiser after Sheamus attacked him.
 A brawl subsequently ensued between all three men.
 Raw General Manager Adam Pearce then scheduled Breakker to defend the title against both Sheamus and Kaiser in a triple threat match at Survivor Series: WarGames.

-After LA Knight's successful defense of the United States Championship on the November 15 episode of SmackDown, he was brutally attacked by a returning Shinsuke Nakamura, who would attack Knight once again the following week after another successful title defense.
+After LA Knight's successful defense of the United States Championship on the November 15 episode of SmackDown, he was attacked by a returning Shinsuke Nakamura, who would attack Knight once again the following week after another successful title defense.
 During the November 25 episode of Raw, it was announced that Knight would defend the title against Nakamura at Survivor Series: WarGames.